Steps to Becoming a Teacher

 Take (depending on candidate’s licensure): EDU 220, 225 (Early); EDU 220, 227 (Middle); EDU 220, 228 (AYA); EDU 220, 229 (Multi).

-If candidate earns a C- or higher in each of the above courses and has taken the PLT for the licensure area, he/she is ready for Step IV.
+If candidate earns a C- or higher in each of the above courses and has taken the required Assessment of Professional Knowledge for the licensure area, he/she is ready for Step IV.

 Apply for Admission to Education Licensure Program (EDL).
 Candidate’s EDU 220 professor will provide the necessary form.